plain-plain-text/simple-cv/README.md

         * `regular`: The color of the link text under regular circumstances.
         * `hover`: The color of the link text when the mouse or finger hovers over it.
+* `smallcaps-headings`: Whether the headers and name are in small caps or not.
+* `bold-as-smallcaps`: Text typed as `**bold**` will appear as small caps instead.
+This is useful when your font (EB Garamond, say) does not have a bold face.
 * `keywords`: A list of keywords for SEO like this even works.
 * `last-modified`: As with the `pdf`, this triggers a “last modified” widget to appear at the top right corner of the page.